er1cstotle/lighthouse/lectures/w3d4/v2/notes.md

 # REST
-- representational state transfer
+- It stands for representational state transfer
-- a convention that encourages resource based routing
+- a software architectural style(convention) that encourages resource based routing
-- Https methods express what you want to do, PATH express what you want to do it o
+- **Https** methods express what you want to do and a **PATH** express what you want to do it

 refresher on CRUD